cube-drone/rt0/players-guide/src/player/choosing_major_arcana.md

 The Major Arcana available to the players are:

 * [The Fool](./arcana/0_the_fool.md) - A class clown.
 Carefree.
 Naive.
 Random.
-* [The Magician](./arcana/1_the_magician.md) - A mastermind spellcaster who always has a plan.
+* [The Magician](./generated/magician.md) - A mastermind spellcaster who always has a plan.
 * [The High Priestess](./arcana/2_the_high_priestess.md) - A fortuneteller who can see into the future.

+Each player also chooses 2 of their Arcana's **Signature Abilities** to start off the game.

+Players will gain a new Signature Ability at the end of each Day.

-_Look, while this game is still in a Rough Draft state, there are only a handful of playable Major Arcana.
-More to come._
+_(Look, while this game is still in a Rough Draft state, there are only a handful of playable Major Arcana.
+More to come.)_

 <!--
 The initial run of the Major Arcana used exactly the first six cards and included: